Trump talks North Korea, signs new order

 - 12:41 p.m.

-President Trump has signed an executive order that would enable the United States to sanction individual companies and institutions that finance trade with North Korea.
+President Trump signed an executive order that would enable the United States to sanction individual companies and institutions that finance trade with North Korea.

-President Trump made the announcement during a working luncheon with Japanese Prime Minister Shinzo Abe and South Korean President Moon Jae-in.
+Trump announced the order during a working luncheon with Japanese Prime Minister Abe and South Korean President Moon Jae-in.

-President Trump said the measure would also disrupt other trade avenues for North Korea in efforts to halt its nuclear weapons program.
+The president said the measure would also disrupt other trade avenues for North Korea in efforts to halt its nuclear weapons program.

-“Tolerance for this disgraceful practice must end now,” the president said.
+“Tolerance for this disgraceful practice must end now,” Trump said.

 He also saluted China’s central bank for what he said was a move to stop its banks from trading with North Korea.

-The move comes just days after Trump threatened to “totally destroy” North Korea if forced to defend the U.S. or its allies.
+The move came just days after Trump threatened to “totally destroy” North Korea if forced to defend the U.S. or its allies.

 - 11:56 a.m.